wp-plugins/csv-2-post/readme.txt

 database table or instant post creation straight from a CSV file.

 = Getting Started =
-I have  written a start guide and tips on the plugin main page.
+We have  written a start guide and tips on the plugin main page.
 Please browse the guide there.
 The main thing to know is that any problems encountered are not always due to a bug.
 The plugin may require further development depending on your needs or your project configuration is not compatible with values in your data.